hay/dataknead/README.md

 # dataknead

-An intuitive Python 3 library for processing and converting data formats like JSON and CSV.
+A fluid Python library and command line utility for processing and converting data formats like JSON and CSV.

 Have you ever sighed when writing code like this?